-We have made great strides in understanding lung cancer and offer advanced care from a multidisciplinary team of experts.
+We offer advanced care from a multidisciplinary team of lung cancer experts.

 Lung cancer is the leading cause of cancer deaths in the United States.
 Lung cancer has been linked to tobacco use.
 Because of that, at Bayhealth, we place an equal emphasis on preventive care, which includes helping people to quit smoking and using tobacco products.
 Our cancer specialists—including a nurse navigator—work together during multidisciplinary conferences, to review cancer cases and determine the best treatment scenario for each patient.
 The treatment plan is shared with your physicians so that everyone understands all the steps in your care.